scipy-lectures/scientific-python-lectures/intro/intro.rst

 **Other systems**

-There are several fully-featured Scientific Python distributions:
+There are several fully-featured scientific Python distributions: